afieve/meteor-song/README.md

 >[!WARNING]
 > Ce projet est en cours de développement.
 Une première version sera disponible en ligne d'ici le 1er octobre.
+>
-> This project is currently in development.
+> This project is currently under development.
 A first version will be available by October 1.

->[!INFO]
+>[!NOTE]
 > Ce projet vise à fournir aux curieux une cartographie des découvertes de météorites, minéraux extra-terrestres trouvés sur le sol de notre planète.
+Elle leur permettra de les comparer, d'en apprendre plus au sujet de leur composition, de leur classification.
+Elle fournira également quelques faits et statistiques aux sujets de ces objets fascinants.
+>
 > This project aims to provide the curious with a map of the discoveries of meteorites, extra-terrestrial minerals found on the soil of our planet.
+It will allow them to compare these, and to learn about their composition and classification.
+Il will also provide some facts and statistics about these fascinating objects.

 <!--
 ## Lancer l'application